 But if well-designed, and carefully implemented, they can certainly make their mark.
 Not just on an organization’s safety incident rates, but on its reputation, its employee relations, and – ultimately – its bottom line.

 In the past, I’ve written about what private eyes can do.
-But some still don’t know.
+But some still do not know.

 Many ask if I will do illegal or unethical things.
 I won’t.